ImperialCollegeLondon/safedata_validator/docs/data_managers/install/gazetteer_files.md

 datasets are then validated against these resources.
 The data resources providing this information are set with the `gazetteer` and `location_aliases` [configuration options](configuration.md).
 This page exists to explains the purpose and contents of these two files.
-See [here](gazetteer_creation.md) for a guide explaining how to create a gazetteer.
+We also provide [a guide](gazetteer_creation.md) explaining how to create a gazetteer.

 ## The gazetteer file